weipin/Cycles/docs/send_request.rst

 It's common to send request with JSON content.
 To POST such requests through convenient methods, you need to do two things:

-* Prepare a collection object (a NSDictionary in most cases) and pass the object as parameter `requestObject`.
+* Prepare a collection object (normally a NSDictionary) and pass the object as parameter `requestObject`.
 * Create a JSONProcessor, put it into an array and pass the array as parameter `requestProcessors`.